Lagrange-Labs/lsc-client-cli/README.md

 - The detailed information for the post-deployment monitoring can be found on our [documentation](https://docs.lagrange.dev/state-committees/run-node/monitoring) page.

-**If you face any issues while running the Lagrange Attestation Node, please reach out to the Lagrange Labs team on [Discord](https://discord.lagrange.dev/).**
+**If you face any issues while running the LSC Attestation Node, please reach out to the Lagrange Labs team on [Discord](https://discord.lagrange.dev/).**